CleverCloud/documentation/content/doc/addons/keycloak.md

 Importing Realm is done by adding priory exported in the `Import` folder in the associated FSBucket.
 After restarting the Java application, they would be imported.

 ## Security and updates
-The Keyclaok add-on is a fully managed application, you don't have to select a particular version.
+The Keycloak add-on is a fully managed application, you don't have to select a particular version.
 Still, it receives updates for both features and security, that we will manage for you with continuously upgraded versions over time.
 After being updated, your Keycloak add-on could need to be restarted.

 ## Pricing plans